NirooshKa/Othello-AI/README.md

 **Both the Alpha-Beta and Enhanced MCTS use a similar heuristic.**

 I Got 4th place (tied) for the first round, and a runner up for the 2nd round using my MCTS implementation for this competition.
-I have also provided possible improvements that I am going to work on in the future: https://www.teach.cs.toronto.edu//~csc384h/summer/othello_results.html (name is kammulaa).
+I have also provided possible improvements that I am going to work on in the future in the following link: https://www.teach.cs.toronto.edu//~csc384h/summer/othello_results.html (name is kammulaa).

 First round rankings: https://www.teach.cs.toronto.edu//~csc384h/summer/Othello/FirstRound.pdf (name is kammulaa).